PDM4AR/exercises/docs/03-informedgraphsearch.md

 do not expand both queues in the same iteration.
 Apart from its direction, each expansion follows the usual UCS logic.

-In addition, note that we now need to maintain `mu`, the cost of the cheapest complete start-to-goal path found so far, initially infinity.
-Whenever the two searches connect at a node `x`, they define a complete candidate path with cost
+In addition, maintain `mu`, the cost of the cheapest complete start-to-goal path found so far, initially infinity.
+Whenever discovering or improving the distance to a node `x`, check whether `x` has already been discovered by the search in the opposite direction.
+If so, the two searches define a complete candidate path through `x`, with cost:

 ```text
 distance_forward[x] + distance_backward[x]
 ```

 If this value is smaller than `mu`, update `mu` and remember `x` as the best meeting point so that the two path halves can eventually be joined.
-However, the first connection is not necessarily an optimal path, so the algorithm must not stop as soon as the searches meet.
+Note that the first connection is not necessarily an optimal path, so the algorithm must not stop as soon as the searches meet.